ramirezraph/react-portal/README.md

 The project is still not fully complete, but major functionalities are working.

 # URL
-This project utilizes GitHub Actions connected to Azure Static Web Apps You can access the page using the url: https://calm-mushroom-02b5f1600.2.azurestaticapps.net/
+This project utilizes GitHub Actions connected to Azure Static Web Apps.
+You can access the page using the url: https://calm-mushroom-02b5f1600.2.azurestaticapps.net/

 # Setup